-Intermittent Fasting is quickly gaining a lot of attention; basically it’s a method of timing your meals so that you are fasting for most of the day and allowing yourself feeding windows.
-All of this is in an effort to increase fat burning potential and increase lean muscle tissue.
-Intermittent Fasting isn’t just making headlines in the fitness industry, it’s also become a topic of discussion and research in the medical field.
+Intermittent fasting is quickly gaining a lot of attention; basically, it’s a method of timing your meals so that you are fasting for most of the day and allowing yourself feeding windows.
+This is done to increase the amount of fat being burned and increase lean muscle tissue.
+Intermittent fasting isn’t just making headlines in the fitness industry, it’s also become a topic of discussion and research in the medical field.
 Some proponents claim that it can improve your immune system, help stabilize and increase necessary hormone levels, speed up your metabolism, and add years to your life.
-Is Intermittent Fasting all hype or is there some truth to its benefits?
+Is intermittent fasting all hype, or is there some truth to its benefits?

-Another study found that human and animal subjects that were placed on an alternate-day fasting program experienced decreased body fat, improved insulin sensitivity, decreased blood pressure, and increased glucose uptake. (“Alternate-day fasting and chronic disease prevention: a review of human and animal trials.”
-2007.
-Para.
-1)
+Another study found that human and animal subjects that were placed on an alternate-day fasting program experienced decreased body fat, improved insulin sensitivity, reduced blood pressure, and increased glucose uptake.

 - Improved immune system